sirakzg/w251_projects/week9hw/README.md

  ![Network Utilizations](./network_util.png)

- - Monitoring of network traffic was done using the tool `nmon`, and while network bandwith was fairly substantial I don't believe it was a bottle neck in our training.
+ - Monitoring of network traffic was done using the tool `nmon`, and while network bandwith was fairly substantial I don't believe it was a large bottleneck in our training.
 If I had been able to successfully request 4 V100s on the IBM cloud instead of the P100s, their faster compute and training with a larger batch size would probably have caused a larger strain on networking.

   ![Learning Rate](./learning_rate.png)